diegojromerolopez/spring-boot-test/README.md

 ## /teachers/{id}
 Return the teacher with id={id}

+# Angular app
+There is a small Angular (>=2.x) application that makes some calls to the API.

+To see it in action, execute the script [run_client.sh](https://github.com/diegojromerolopez/spring-boot-test/blob/master/run_client.sh).
+This script checks the NPM dependencies and creates a sever on port 3000 (default NodeJS port).

+This app acts as an interface of the REST API showed earlier.

+Note you must have java server running on **htttp://localhost:8080** to test the AngularApp.

+Don't worry about CORS, this Java application only accepts requests from **htttp://localhost:3080**.

 # Other dependencies
 I've uploaded the Javascript dependencies using npm so you don't have to worry about that.